Toto Steps Out on Their Own After Making Their Names as Sessions Aces

 On their own, drummer Jeff Porcaro, keyboard player David Paich, bassist David Hungate, guitarist Steve Lukather and vocalist Bobby Kimball were some of the most in-demand session players of the ’70s and ’80s.
 Together, they formed Toto‘s original lineup — and starting with the October 1978 release of their debut album, they kicked off a recording career that would soon see them topping the charts and selling millions of records on their own.

-Looking back on the album with 35 years of hindsight, Lukather admits now that there are minor details he wishes he could change, but overall he’s proud of ‘Toto.’
+Looking back on the album with 35 years of hindsight, Lukather admits now that there are minor details he wishes were different, but overall he’s proud of Toto.
 “Sonically, there’s stuff I’d love to change,” he says.
 “Some of the lyrics on there are a little juvenile, but there’s a lot of good stuff too.
 I’d love to be able to go back and completely remix it, but that requires time and money — even back then, that was a big record, with a lot of stuff going on in there.
 And we’re in a lawsuit with Sony, so they won’t give us access to our master tapes.”

 More than anything, Lukather seems amazed that the band is approaching such a remarkable milestone today.
 “I look at each one of our albums as like a snapshot of my life,” he explains.
 “Every album cover — boom, I remember where I was.
 I can smell the room, hear the laughter, remember the tears and the insanity of it all.
 It seems to have gone by fast, but not really.
 I go, ‘Oh, that was 10 … no, 20 … no, wait, 30 years ago.’
 I’m still 18 years old until I walk past a mirror, you know?”